Alberta is taking meaningful steps toward stronger relationships with Indigenous Peoples.

 Investing in high-speed internet

-The Alberta government is committing $390 million over four years to improve access to high-speed internet in rural, remote and Indigenous communities through Alberta’s Broadband Strategy.
-The Government of Canada is matching these funds dollar-for-dollar, making $780 million available for Alberta broadband projects.
+The Alberta government is improving access to high-speed internet in rural, remote and Indigenous communities through Alberta’s Broadband Strategy.

 Looking for supports?